CudaText-addons/cuda_html_ops/readme/readme.txt

 plugin for CudaText.
 gives commands for HTML/CSS work (lexer name can be any).

-* command to open current HTML text (only selection if text is selected) in current web browser. it is the function of plugin HTML Preview.
-2 commands: open new tab or window.
+* commands to open current HTML text in current web browser.
+2 commands: open new tab or window. it is the function of plugin HTML Preview. for selection: only selection previewed, and a temp-file is created, in the same folder as original (_cudatext_preview.html).

 * commands to wrap selection in HTML tag: <b>, <i>, <u>. for ex, "text" ->  "<b>text</b>"